luvnft/podsearch/README.md

   - Decided to use Brotli Compression to improve transfer time.
     *Since Brotli was designed to compress streams on the fly, it is faster at both compressing content on the server and decompressing it in the browser than in gzip.
 In some cases the overall front-end decompression is up to 64% faster than gzip.* [Source](https://eu.siteground.com/blog/brotli-vs-gzip-compression/#:~:text=Since%20Brotli%20was%20designed%20to,to%2064%25%20faster%20than%20gzip.)
   - Only using webp on website due to faster loading speed and better compression during transfer [Source](https://developers.google.com/speed/webp/docs/webp_study#:~:text=From%20the%20tables%20above%2C%20we%20can%20observe%20that%20WebP%20gives%20additional%2025%25%2D34%25%20compression%20gains%20compared%20to%20JPEG%20at%20equal%20or%20slightly%20better%20SSIM%20index.)
+  - Also using gzip as they apparrntly arent mutually exclusive
 ## Frontend:
 - Nuxt 3 for client-stuff:
 	- SSR enabled